Home » Drilling Problems » Lost Circulation Material In Drilling

 Detecting Loss Zones For Better LCM Treatment

-LCM treatments may be ineffective for the simple reason that they are not being spotted across the thief zone where formation losses are occurring.
-If this is the case, and if the loss rate is significant, then the following logging tools can be run to locate the thief zone:
+LCM treatments may be ineffective because we are not spotting it across the thief zone where formation losses occur.
+If this is the case, and if the loss rate is significant, then run the following logging tools to locate the thief zone:

 Temperature Log

-Mud flowing into the formation will cool the area where losses are occurring and this can be detected by running a temperature log inside the drill pipe.
+Mud flowing into the formation will cool the area where losses occur, which can be detected by running a temperature log inside the drill pipe.

 Spinner Log

-This is a propeller device that measures flow in the wellbore, enabling significant formation losses to be detected if the drill pipe is out of the hole.
+This propeller device measures flow in the wellbore, enabling significant formation losses to be detected if the drill pipe is out of the hole.

 Noise Log

-This uses a very sensitive microphone (hydrophone) to detect noise created by turbulent flow in the region where fluid is passing into the formation.
+This uses a very sensitive microphone (hydrophone) to detect noise created by turbulent flow in the region where fluid passes into the formation.

-Decision To Use Lost Circulation Materials (LCM) In Drilling Oil & Gas
+Decision To Use LCM In Drilling Oil & Gas

 Surface Losses

-Before taking the decision of using Lost circulation Materials (LCM) in drilling oil & gas wells, check the surface system to make sure that active fluid is not being lost at the surface due to surface leaks or other factors (e.g. whole mud losses caused by blinded Shaker screens or shale-shaker power failure).
+Before deciding to use Lost circulation Materials (LCM) in drilling oil & gas wells, check the surface system to make sure that active fluid is not being lost at the surface due to surface leaks or other factors (e.g., whole mud losses caused by blinded Shaker screens or shale-shaker power failure).

 ECD

-Formation losses may not occur when the circulating rate is reduced or stopped, but the Equivalent Circulating Density (ECD) will increase while circulating or drilling, and this may result in losses.
-Circulation rates and ROPs should therefore be controlled when formation losses occur, in order to reduce the ECD and help to minimize losses.
+Formation losses may not occur when the circulating rate is reduced or stopped.
+Still, the Equivalent Circulating Density (ECD) will increase while circulating or drilling, which may result in losses.
+Therefore, circulation rates and ROPs should be controlled when formation losses occur to reduce the ECD and help minimize losses.

-There are simple ways you could think of one of them before your decision of using lost circulation material as follows:
+There are simple ways you could think of one of them before you decide to use lost circulation material as follows:

 1. Firstly, think about reducing the circulating rate and/or ROP, as this will reduce down-hole ECDs by reducing friction in the hole and reducing cuttings loading in the annulus.